 Making These Dietary Changes May Add Up To 13 Years To Your Life, Study Says

-What the study reveals about life expectancy.
+What the study revealed about life expectancy

 Researchers used dietary intake and health outcome data and meta-analyses from the Global Burden of Disease1 1study1 to create a model that estimates life expectancy based on potential dietary changes.
 The model—now available publicly as an online tool called the Food4HealthyLife calculator—estimates that people, no matter their age, can potentially add years to their life by making these key shifts in dietary pattern: